LibreOffice: Configure it Right

 Press Enter.

-II.
-Now install the Google-made free fonts Carlito (replacement for Microsoft's modern proprietary Calibri) and Caladea (replacement for Microsoft's modern proprietary Cambria).
+6.2.
+You can install the Google-made free fonts Carlito (replacement for Microsoft's modern proprietary Calibri) and Caladea (replacement for Microsoft's modern proprietary Cambria).
 Like this:

 a.
 Launch a terminal window (this is how to launch a terminal window).